 2021-2022 Class Information

-Registration will open to the public Sunday May 23rd 2021 at 11am
+Session 3, 4, and 5 Registration will open to the public Wednesday August 18th at 10am

 Before registering, please read and understand our refund and discount policies.